ase1/Data-Visualization-with-Twitter/README.md

 <a name="Visualizing Data">
 ## Visualizing Data ##

 So now that the easy stuff is done, we have to think of something to try to visualize.
-Twitter's often used for sports updates, because it's lightning-quick and people have nothing better to talk about. **Let's see if we can visualize the popularity of different sports!**
+Twitter's often used for sports updates, because it's lightning-quick and people have nothing better to talk about. **Let's see if we can visualize the popularity of two different sports teams in real time!**

 ![gosports](images/gosports.jpg)

 First things first, we need to import the Twitter4J library into Processing.
 This is super easy, just drag those *twitter4j-XXXX-4.0.2.jar* files into the Processing Window.
-The message pane in Processing will tell you that six files were added to the sketch.
+The message pane in Processing will tell you that five files were added to the sketch.
 ![import_t4j](images/import_t4j.png)

 Now, let's get Twitter's resources into Processing.
 We need four static Strings: *OAuthConsumerKey*, *OAuthConsumerSecret*, *AccessToken*, and *AccessTokenSecret*.
 These do not have to be defined within any function.
 In addition to the strings, we need a TwitterStream object to receive tweets.
 This also goes with the config variables.

+>static String OAuthConsumerKey = "[YOUR_CREDENTIALS_HERE]";

+>static String OAuthConsumerSecret = "[YOUR_CREDENTIALS_HERE]";

+>static String AccessToken = "[YOUR_CREDENTIALS_HERE]";

+>static String AccessTokenSecret = "[YOUR_CREDENTIALS_HERE]";

 >TwitterStream twitter = new TwitterStreamFactory().getInstance();

 ![input_keys](images/input_keys.png)

 Also, before we get ahead of ourselves, let's save our work.